 When is the proposal due?

-Decisions will be emailed Feb.15, 2018.
-Presenters must confirm participation on February 28, 2018.
+Presenters must confirm participation on March 15, 2019.
 We ask when accepting our invitation to present that you please lock in the date of the conference in your schedule, so not to disappoint youth with a late conference withdrawal.